th-otto/MagicOnLinux/README.md

 Replace "LOCALISE.SH EN" with "LOCALISE.SH DE" or "LOCALISE.SH FR" for German or French as initial language.
 However, the Atari's language can be changed later via config file or command line.

+If you like, add cmake parameter -DCMAKE_INSTALL_PREFIX:PATH=/opt for changing the installation directory tree from "/usr/local" to "/opt".
+Note that installation is an additional, optional, but recommended step, see below.

 Optionally adapt some default values in "CMakeLists.txt".

 Without gxmessage you will not see error message dialogues, instead the text will be printed to stderr only.